derrick-zero/quantum-sensor-sim/docs/API_REFERENCE.md

 # API Reference

 This document provides a reference for the utility functions available in the project.
-These functions perform common vector operations and other calculations used throughout the simulation.
+These functions primarily handle common vector operations and other math-based calculations that underpin the simulation engine.

+These utilities are widely used across the simulation system, including:

+- In physics calculations for sensors and sensor spheres.
+- To support continuous color mapping and other dynamic simulation features.

 ---